 The Jodi Awards

-The Awards are for best use of technology to widen access to information, learning, collections and creativity for disabled people in museums, libraries, archives and heritage.
+The Awards recognise outstanding use of technology to widen access to information, learning, collections and creativity for disabled people in museums, libraries, archives and heritage.
 The Awards are given in memory of Jodi Mattes, a tireless champion of equal access to culture for disabled people.
 Details of who can apply, and how to apply can be found after news of our latest winners.

 Jodi Awards: 2017 winning project